bootdotdev/blog/content/clean-code/dry-code.md

 I'm happy to admit that a perfectly clean (empty) codebase is useless.
 Without code, an application can't provide value to users.
 With that in mind, our pursuit of "clean code" will necessarily consist of tradeoffs.
 We'll trade usefulness for cleanliness, complexity for speed, ownership for ease of development, and abstractions for reusability.

 DRY code is often held aloft as an ideal in the quest for clean code.
-Let's explore why I think DRY can be a good [heuristic](/computer-science/examples-of-heuristics-in-computer-science/) for better code, but is far from an "absolute good".
+Let's explore why I think DRY can be a good [heuristic](/computer-science/examples-of-heuristics-in-computer-science/) for better code but is far from an "absolute good".
 Let's take a look at some examples in JavaScript.

 ```javascript
 export async function updateUserHandle(handle) {